 I am an Assistant Professor in the Department of Library and Information Studies, located in the School of Education at the University of North Carolina - Greensboro.
-I also manage and helped create the eBlack Champaign-Urbana project.
+I also manage the eBlack Champaign-Urbana and Let's Move in Libraries projects.

 Summary of work

-My research, teaching, and service focuses on community informatics, or community and technology.
+My research, teaching, and service focuses on community informatics, or community engagement and technology, particularly in public libraries and archives.
 This work includes:

 1. A seven-year project (2009-present) focused on working with community members and groups in Champaign-Urbana to build a digital library on local African-American history and culture.
 This project is called eBlack Champaign-Urbana.
 The research results from this project have appeared in journals, conferences and a book chapter.

-2. A three-year project (2013-present) focused on working with older adults, and older adult-serving institutions, to understand how communities support older adults learning new digital technologies.
-The results from this project have appeared at conferences, and form the backbone of my forthcoming dissertation.
+2. A three-year project (2013-2016) focused on working with older adults, and older adult-serving institutions, to understand how communities support older adults learning new digital technologies.
+The results from this project have appeared at conferences, and form the backbone of my dissertation.

 3. A workshop series (2012), developed with public libraries and community colleges across Illinois, focused on supporting local communities developing digital local and family history websites and resources.
 The results of this workshop series appeared in conferences and in a journal article.
 They were also featured in a blog post on the Library of Congress .